gilcu3/hullcaster/README.md

 - [ ] Add tests for the new UI
 - [x] Add config parameter `confirm_on_exit`.
 - [ ] Make synchronization in a new thread, cope with bad network conditions
-- [ ] Support streaming play
+- [x] Support streaming play
-- [ ] Add play next from queue automatically
+- [ ] Fix gpodder sync not working when episode link needs redirects

 ## Installing hullcaster